 The Council is a defendant in a lawsuit related to a California Environmental Quality Act transportation project.
-The outcome of the lawsuit cannot be presently determined.
+The lawsuit was settled in December 2021.
 The Council receives revenue from Federal, State and Local agencies that have requirements to be followed when expending these revenues.
 If the requirements are not followed, the unauthorized expenditures would be a liability to be refunded to the appropriate agency.

 In December 2019, an outbreak of a novel strain of coronavirus (COVID-19) began to spread among various countries, including the United States.
 On March 11, 2020, the World Health Organization characterized COVID-19 as a pandemic.
-In addition, multiple jurisdictions in the U.S., including California, have declared a state of emergency and issued shelter-in-place orders in response to the outbreak.
-The immediate impact to the Council's operations includes restrictions on employees' and volunteers' ability to work, and it is anticipated that the impacts from this pandemic will continue for some time.
+In addition, multiple jurisdictions in the U.S., including California, declared a state of emergency and issued shelter-in-place orders in response to the outbreak.
+The immediate impact to the Council's operations included restrictions on employees' and volunteers' ability to work, and it is anticipated that the impacts from this pandemic will continue for some time.
 As of the report date, the financial impact of the coronavirus outbreak cannot be measured.